 Advanced Placement Biology is an academically rigorous course, providing students with a comprehensive college-level learning experience in the concepts of biology.
 Units involve a detailed study of biochemistry, molecular biology, genetics, evolution, organisms, anatomy, populations and the environment.
 AP Biology demands considerable effort and independent study.
 Students must be highly motivated and capable of self-directed study.
 The AP Biology course exposes the student technology and inquiry based investigations identified by the College Board.
 Laboratory exercises are technically and academically challenging and students must be advanced in the scientific method.
 Data analysis and interpretation of results is a critical component to the course.
 Homework assignments can be extensive and projects and some units of study may be assigned over long weekends and school vacations.
-Students in AP Biology are committed to take the Advanced Placement examination in May, and complete a preliminary summer assignment.
+It is an expectation that every student enrolled in this course takes the national AP exam in May and complete a preliminary summer assignment.
 The College Board charges a fee for each exam which is updated annually.
 The exam fee is the responsibility of the student.
-If there is financial need families should consult with the AP Coordinator.
+Students may be asked to purchase a course prep workbook.
+If there is financial need, families should consult with the AP Coordinator.
 This course may include dissection; in compliance with State Board of Education policy, students may decline to participate in dissections and demonstrate competency through alternative methods.

-Open to Grades: 11 and 12 Prerequisite Courses: Honors Biology: minimum grade of 85 CP Biology: minimum grade of 90 AND Honors Chemistry: minimum grade of 85 or Honors Anatomy & Physiology: minimum grade of 85 or Honors Physics: minimum grade of 85
+Open to Grades: 11 and 12 Prerequisite Courses: Honors Biology CP Biology AND Honors Chemistry or Honors Anatomy & Physiology or Honors Physics Recommended Grade: Honors Biology: minimum grade 85 or College Prep Biology: minimum grade 90 Honors Chemistry: minimum grade of 85 or Honors Anatomy & Physiology: minimum grade of 85 or Honors Physics: minimum grade of 85